How to Say It: NAY-suhl PAH-lip

-Nasal polyps are growths that develop on the inside of your nose or sinuses.
-They are not able to spread to other parts of the body.
-You may have a single nasal polyp or you may have several.
-Nasal polyps are soft and pearl-colored.
+Nasal polyps are one or more growths on the inside of the nose or sinuses.
+They do not spread to other parts of the body.

 The exact cause is not known.
-Several factors may contribute to nasal polyps, including:

 American Academy of Allergy Asthma & Immunology

 American Academy of Otolaryngology—Head and Neck Surgery

 Bachert C, Han J, et al. Efficacy and safety of dupilumab in patients with severe chronic rhinosinusitis with nasal polyps (LIBERTY NP SINUS-24 and LIBERTY NP SINUS-52): results from two multicentre, randomised, double-blind, placebo-controlled, parallel-group phase 3 trials.
 Lancet.
 2019 Nov 2;394(10209):1638-1650.

 Nasal polyps.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/nasal-polyps.
 Accessed January 5, 2021.

 Nasal polyps.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/ear,-nose,-and-throat-disorders/nose-and-paranasal-sinus-disorders/nasal-polyps.
 Accessed January 5, 2021.